Harrysdad2/Harrysdad2.github.io/projects/lantern.md

 ![Lantern](/images/lantern 1.jpg)

-Pictures of the antern with a large candle inside.
+Pictures of the lantern with a large candle inside.

 ![Lantern](/images/****.jpg)